Blog

 Sigil teleportation requires a clear mental image of the destination.
 Recent memory.
 A mapped place.
 A magically imprinted anchor.
 If the image is vague, the result is not partial success, it is displacement.
 Arrival miles away from where you intended to be.

 Before my diagnosis, I had learned to compensate without understanding what I was compensating for.
-I moved constantly: adapting, adjusting, enduring, but without a clear internal map.
-Progress happened, but it was exhausting and imprecise.
-I arrived places emotionally that didn’t fit, then blamed myself for feeling wrong there.
+As a result, I moved constantly: adapting, adjusting, enduring, but without a clear internal map.
+On the surface, progress happened, but it was exhausting and imprecise.
+Eventually, I arrived places emotionally that didn’t fit, then blamed myself for feeling wrong there.

 The diagnosis of dyslexia didn’t give me a destination.